Recommendations

 Singing and dancing numbers by juvenile performers.

-The influence of Gus Edwards in Kiddie Revue can be felt in the way modern Musical films handle cult status.
+The influence of Gus Edwards in Kiddie Revue can be felt in the way modern Short films handle cult status.
 From the specific lighting choices to the pacing, this 1930 release set a high bar for atmospheric immersion.

 View Details